philbrisco/partTrakr/readme.txt

 	location can only be deleted if parts are not using it.

-	API_PART_LOC_INS  has 3 parameters, the existing name of a part, the existing name of a part and a valid location type.
+	API_PART_LOC_INS  has 3 parameters, the existing name of a part, the existing name of a location and a valid location type.

 	API_PART_LOC_DEL has 2 parameters, the name of an existing part and the name of an existing location that it is to be disassociated from.